Leon-Espitia/Data_Engineering_ETL-n-ER_Model/README.md

 ### Prerequisites

-- Basics knwledge of python and sql pragramming and consulting languages
+- Basics knowledge of python and sql pragramming and consulting languages

 ## Authors